Trade directory · Palmer metro · Alaska

 Insurance Minimums

-Alaska requires minimum $50,000 general liability insurance for mechanical contractors.
-Workers compensation required for any employees.
+Alaska requires $300,000 general liability minimum for licensed mechanical contractors.
+Workers compensation required for employees.
+Bonding of $10,000 for Mechanical Administrator License.

 § C · Path to license